 Be calm and face the facts of life boldly.
 If complications arise, discuss with friends and relatives to lessen the problem.
 Taking tension is bad for health and should avoid that.

 Eating healthy foods at regular intervals is very important to have a good immune system.
 Maintaining a healthy weight becomes easy with proper diet and regular exercise.
 Consume varieties of cereals, whole grains, fruits, nuts, and vegetables to get all kinds of nutrients like vitamins, minerals, iron, carbohydrates, folates, fat, etc. thatare important for the body.

 Spending on food should not be considered as a luxury.
 It is a necessity.
 By eating healthy foods, you can save money that otherwise would have been spent for the doctor to cure your health problem.
 Eat more fish that is rich in omega-3 fatty acid which is good for the body.

 Don't cultivate a smoking habit.
 Even if you are a smoker, try to quit smoking.
 Your general health and lifespan will improve if you stop smoking.

 7. Involve in More Social Activities:

-Making friends, attending functions and engaging in social activities helps in living longer.
+Making friends, attending functions, and engaging in social activities help in living longer.
 The benefit from social engagements is almost equivalent to adding of lifespan one can gain by cutting cholesterol or by lowering blood pressure.
 Thomas Glass, associate professor at The John Hopkins Bloomberg School of Public Health in Baltimore proved this fact by tracking the participants by almost 3000 people aged 65 and up in 13 years period.

 8. Get Satisfaction By Helping Others: